 Despite good intentions on both sides of the fence, a service provider partnership can falter and you may find yourself considering options for service recovery.
 There are many reasons as to why this can happen (such as contract clauses), but the key point at such a stage is to consider how to resolve the issue.

 Whilst looking back on what has gone wrong can be a useful exercise, looking forwards to a positive resolution will give you the best chance of service recovery.
 With that in mind, the biggest step you can take towards getting your partnership back on track is to communicate clearly with your vendor regarding perceived failure, against the backdrop of your original intended outcomes and the contract terms.

 In our experience, there are 9 key steps that you should take in preparing for the all-important meeting with your vendor.
 In this article, we will go through each step in turn, pointing out the key actions to take.

 As is often the case, preparation is key.
-There is no point marching into a meeting with your vendor, all guns blazing.
+There is no point marching into a service recovery meeting with your vendor, all guns blazing.
 Put emotion to one side and focus instead on the factors that need addressing.
 After all, your vendor can only be expected to deal with the issues at hand if they have been adequately quantified.

 Put background evidence together to back up your assertions that all is not well in terms of service delivery.
 Most importantly, revisit the operating benefits that your organisation was expecting from the partnership, and compare intended and actual outcomes.